afiayeboah/auto-spareparts-frontend/README.md

 Features.
 users can see available products
-Users can create an account and log in
+Users can create an account and log in.
 Users can create a profile
 users can make an order